Top 20 Rarest Dog Breeds

 12. Azawakh

 Azawakh dogs are a rare breed of sighthound that actually first emerged in West Africa as many as 8,000 years ago.
-They can outrun most dogs and rival the greyhounds.
-These speedy pups The fast Azawakh was originally bred as hunting dogs can be very protective because they were initially bred for guarding and hunting.
-This breed sometimes gets mistaken for more popular types of sighthounds like an Italian greyhound or whippet.
-This rare dog breed has a fierce loyalty for its human companions which means early socialization is crucial to prevent aggression.
+They can outrun most dogs and rival greyhounds.
+These speedy pups The fast Azawakh, originally bred as hunting dogs, can be very protective because they were initially bred for guarding and hunting.
+This breed sometimes gets mistaken for more popular types of sighthounds, like an Italian greyhound or whippet.
+This rare dog breed has a fierce loyalty to its human companions, which means early socialization is crucial to preventing aggression.

 13. Mudi

-The Mudi dog breed is smart, vigilant, and can be trained as an all purpose helper lineage dating back to the 19th century but were killed in large numbers during the Nazi invasion and occupation of Hungary during World War II.
+The Mudi dog breed is smart, vigilant, and can be trained as an all purpose helper lineage dating back to the 19th century.
+They were killed in large numbers during the Nazi invasion and occupation of Hungary during World War II.
 These Hungarian farm dogs are very useful for working with even the most stubborn and unmanageable livestock.
-This breed is known to be loyal, protective, and some what laid back and they make great family pets.
+This breed is known to be loyal, protective, and sometimes laid-back, and they make great family pets.
 The Mudi has gained some interest as a rescue dog in Finland and North America and the population has risen to a few thousand.

 14. Telomian